 Three inclinometers (designated BG05-4, BG05-5, and BG05-7) were installed at CWDA #2 in August 2005.
 The inclinometers were installed through the coal refuse and approximately 20 feet into the native foundation soils.
 The locations of the inclinometers are shown on the attached Instrumentation Site Plan (Map 1).
 Baseline readings were taken on August 10, 2005 and subsequent readings have generally been taken quarterly since that time.
-Axis "A" reflects deformation with depth in the direction of anticipated movement (downslope), while Axis "B" is orthogonal to Axis A. Displacement curves for inclinometers BG05-4 and BG05-7 for the current and the prior four readings are presented as attachments to this letter in Figure 3.
-Instrumentation error in inclinometer BG05-5 prevented accurate depiction of the 3rd quarter data.
-This was a field equipment/data logger issue, not a methodology or inclinometer error.
-This issue will be rectified by the 4th quarter reading for this inclinometer.
+Axis "A" reflects deformation with depth in the direction of anticipated movement (downslope), while Axis "B" is orthogonal to Axis A. Displacement curves for the three inclinometers for the initial, prior four readings, and the current readings are presented as attachments to this letter in Figure 3.
+As noted in the Q3 report, a field equipment/data logger error in inclinometer BG05-5 prevented accurate depiction of the 3rd quarter data, but an equipment repair has corrected the 4th quarter reading for this inclinometer.